Zazarothh/wtop/README.md

 - Latitude
 - Longitude

-## Mock Mode
+## Mock Mode and API Usage

+WTOP can operate in two modes:

+- **Live Mode** (default): Uses the Weather.gov API to fetch real-time weather data
+  - No API key required as Weather.gov is a free public service
+  - Optimized for US locations with accurate data

+- **Mock Mode**: Uses built-in sample data for testing and development
-By default, WTOP uses the Weather.gov API to fetch real weather data.
-For testing or development, you can enable mock mode by setting `MOCK_MODE = True` in the script.
+  - Enable by setting `MOCK_MODE = True` in the script
+  - Great for testing or when internet access is limited
+  - Shows realistic data patterns with temperature variations

 ## Terminal Support

-WTOP uses Unicode box-drawing characters and ANSI color codes.
-For best results, use a terminal that supports these features, such as:
+WTOP uses Unicode box-drawing characters and ANSI color codes for its beautiful display.
+For best results, use a modern terminal that supports these features:

+- **Windows**:
+  - Windows Terminal (recommended)
+  - PowerShell with modern font

+- **macOS**:
-- iTerm2 (macOS)
+  - iTerm2 (recommended)
+  - Terminal.app

+- **Linux**:
-- Windows Terminal (Windows)
+  - GNOME Terminal
+  - Konsole
-- GNOME Terminal, Konsole, or Terminator (Linux)
+  - Terminator
+  - Alacritty

+For optimal display, ensure your terminal:
+- Uses a monospace font that includes Unicode box-drawing characters
+- Has ANSI color support enabled
+- Is set to a width of at least 130 characters

 ## License